ktewatia20/ktewatia20/README.md

 - 👋 Hi, I’m @ktewatia20
-- 👀 I’m interested in becoming a web developer
+- 👀 I’m interested in becoming a Data Analyst
-- 🌱 I’m currently learning about how to desing a website
+- 🌱 I’m currently working on the projects which brush up my skills as a data analyst
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫

 <!---
 ktewatia20/ktewatia20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.